-Daycare operators are responsible to ensure that children who attend the daycare center have proof of immunization against specific diseases or documented exemption or objection.
+Daycare operators are responsible to ensure that children who attend the daycare centre have proof of immunization against specific diseases or documented exemption or objection.
 The RHAs are responsible to ensure that the population in their geographic region is optimally immunized.
 Public Health Nurses verify compliance with the Public Health Act regulations and provide catch-up opportunities for all those children not meeting age-appropriate immunization requirements.

 The daycare data provides a limited amount of information on the immunization status as the daycare population is a mix of different age groups and the requirement of being up-to-date with immunization is different for each of these age groups.
+The figures depicted below reflect the compliance to the legislation on the day the public health nurses visited each licensed daycare.
 Therefore, this data should not be used out of this context as it does not represent a coverage rate or protection rate within the daycare.

-4.2 Data Summary, 2016/17
+4.2 Data Summary, 2018/19

-- In 2016/17 school year, Public Health nurses visited a total of 370 licensed daycares across the Province; 10,895 infants and preschoolers (i.e. children up to 4 or 5 years of age) were assessed for proof of immunization. - 43.9% of children attending a licensed daycare did meet immunization requirements.
-An average of 2% of children had either a medical exemption or a signed parental/legal guardian objection form; 7.6% of children had no proof of immunization; and 54.1 % had no proof of being up-to date with immunizations. - Zones with the highest to lowest proportion of children that met immunization requirements are Z5 (61.8%), Z7 (53.8%), Z4 (49.7%), Z6 (48.5%), Z1 (43.6%), Z2 (43.1%), Z3 (37.5%). - Among different age groups, the proportion of children from 18 months to less than 4 years of age meeting immunization requirement was the highest (60%), followed by children less than 12 months of age (58.7%), then children between 12 to less than 18 months of age (40.9%) and last were the preschoolers (4 years and older) of which 24.6% were up-to-date.
+- In 2018/19 school year, Public Health nurses visited 346 licensed daycares across the Province; 11376 infants and preschoolers (i.e. children up to 4 or 5 years of age) were assessed for proof of immunization. - On the day each licensed daycare was visited, the compliance rate for immunization requirements in children attending these daycares (i.e. those who met immunization requirements) was 43.8%.
+An average of 2% of children had either a medical exemption or a signed parental/legal guardian objection form; 6.1% of children had no proof of immunization; and 54 % had no proof of being upto-date with immunizations. - Zones with the highest to lowest compliance rate on the day each daycare was visited were Z7 (62.8%), Z4 (58.8%), Z5 (58.7%), Z1 (50%); Z6 (46.9%), Z3 (36.5%) and Z2 (30.5%). - Among different age groups, the proportion of children from 18 months to less than 4 years of age meeting immunization requirement was the highest (59.7%), followed by children less than 12 months of age (54.9%), then children between 12 to less than 18 months of age (45.3%) and last were the preschoolers (4 years and older) of which 24.4% provided proof of being up-to-date, on the day their respective daycare was visited. - Overall, 6.1% of the children attending daycares didn't have any immunization records submitted.

 Graph 1.
-Percentage of children meeting or not meeting immunization requirements for daycare attendance in New Brunswick, by age group, 2016/2017.
+Percentage of children meeting or not meeting immunization requirements for daycare attendance in New Brunswick, by age group, 2018/19.

-5. Children Meeting Immunization Requirements for School Entry, 2016/17
+5. Children Meeting Immunization Requirements for School Entry, 2018/19